Pulmonary and Sleep Medicine: What is it and how are they related?

 Complications From Poor Sleep

-An affect on glucose metabolism, causing individuals to be at risk for Type 2 Diabetes
+An effect on glucose metabolism, causing individuals to be at risk for Type 2 Diabetes

-If you or someone you know is experiencing complications related to breathing, we have a team of specialists ready to treat you at our Warwick and East Greenwich locations, or at our sleep laboratory, located at Kent Hospital.
+If you or someone you know is experiencing complications related to breathing contact us to schedule an appointment.
+We have a team of specialists ready to treat you at our Warwick and East Greenwich locations, or at our sleep laboratory, located at Kent Hospital.